-I have recently spent a few days in London with a friend, and while we were there, we took a walk round Harrods to see the Christmas area and just generally explore what the shop had to offer.
+I spent a few days in London with a friend over Christmas, and while we were there, we took a walk round Harrods to see the festive area.
 It’s a stunning building over eight floors, and I am in awe at the design, the variety, and the quality of the goods in there.
 I’m also slightly terrified at the prices; a packet of three pencils was available for £9.99, a single pen was a fiver, and a bar of chocolate £6 … and that’s just the everyday items I managed to look at before passing out in horror.
 When I was brought round with smelling salts, I had to be reassured that every inhalation wasn’t costing me £3.50.

 When a friendship bracelet is on sale for £140 and a men’s Cartier watch is available for £18,000 (I can get a decent watch for twenty quid, and it keeps time just as well, feels comfortable on my wrist, and I’m not terrified of wearing it in cases it breaks and I end up wasting eighteen grand), then our priorities are inverted.
-Isn’t it?
 Or am I missing the point?
 I’m all for people paying for something that will last, but aren’t we being fleeced through our own stupidity or pride or avarice when we’re being asked to spend 140 quid on a piece of string that tries around our wrist?
 I got a bracelet from Camden Market recently for a fiver, and I will give you the remaining £135 if you could tell the difference between the one I’ve got and the one from Harrods.
 Aren’t we just paying, after a while, just to have a status symbol around our wrist or neck?